What is the main source of law authorising this entity form?

 Dismissal/replacement:

-• A company’s articles may also provide for a different process in order to effect a dismissal/replacement.
+- A company's Articles may also provide for a different process to affect a dismissal/replacement.

 Is it possible to appoint corporate directors or must all directors be natural persons?